denisaqori/BioHCI-Project/README.md

-# BioHCI: A Python Framework for BioHCI Signal Processing and Modeling
+# BioHCI: A Python Framework for Physiological Signal Processing and Modeling

 A Python framework for configuring, preprocessing, modeling, and evaluating human-generated sequential data across BioHCI studies.